-Brno, Czech Republic – The EU Commission recently published its annual European Semester reports, a yearly assessment of the social and economic situation of all EU member states.
-According to its findings, the Czech Republic and Slovakia are the two most egalitarian nations throughout the bloc when it comes to income and wealth distribution.
+Brno, Czech Republic – The EU Commission recently published its annual European Semester reports, a yearly assessment of the social and economic situation of all member states.
+According to its findings, the Czech Republic and Slovakia have the two lowest income inequality rates in the EU.

 According to the European Commission report, the income of the richest 20% people in the Czech Republic is 3.4 times higher than the income of the poorest 20% of the population.
 The ratio has remained roughly at the same level throughout the last decade.
 Slovakia reported the second lowest ratio of income inequality in Europe (3.5), tied with Slovenia and Finland.